hhd-dev/hhd/readme.md

 ```

 ## Contributing
+### Finding the correct axis for your device
+To figure the correct axis from your device, go to desktop and open the steam
+calibration settings.
+Then, go to https://hhd.dev , switch `Motion Axis` to `Override` and tweak only
+the axis (without invert) of your device until they match the glyphs in steam.

+> [!WARNING]
+> Do not try to interpret what each axis means.
+Just change them randomly until
+> the glyphs line up with how you move your controller.
+> If you set multiple axis to a single one (such as X to Y, and Y to Y),
+> the X to Y option will be ignored.

+Then, jump in a first person game and turn on `Gyro to Mouse` or `Camera`.
+For `Gyro to Mouse`, use `Gyro to Mouse fix` if you get issues with the camera
+jumping around.
+By default, rotating your device like a steering wheel should turn left to right,
+and rotating it to face down or up should look up or down.
+Fix the invert settings of the axis so that it is intuitive.
+Finally, switch the setting `Gyro Turning Axis` from `Yaw` (rotate like a steering
+wheel) to `Roll` (turn left to right), and fix the remaining axis inversion.

+You can now either take a picture of your screen or translate the settings into
+text (e.g., x is k, y is l inverted, z is j) and open an issue.
+The override setting also displays the make and model of your device, which
+are required to add the mappings to Handheld Daemon.

+### Creating a Local Repo version
 Either follow `Automatic Install` or `Manual Local Install` to install the base rules.
 Then, clone, optionally install the userspace rules, and run.
 ```bash